 We record both incoming and outgoing telephone calls electronically so we may work more efficiently.
 Recordings are stored securely, and may be used for training, or monitoring purposes.

 Also, for certain services, in order to enable you to have remote access to information about your matter we use cloud computing hosted by Microsoft.
 Your data is stored within the EU securely.

-We have an affiliate scheme in place whereby third parties who introduce a new client to our trademark registration site .receive a £50 or £100 fee.
-Such payments come out of our own fees, and are never added on as an extra item for you to pay.
-No details of your matter are disclosed to affiliates.
+We have an affiliate scheme in place whereby third parties who register as affiliates on our trademark registration site and are accepted as affiliates receive a commission of 10% when they introduce clients to us who buy products or services.
+We will notify you of the amount of commission payable to the affiliate introducing you.
+Such referral fee payments come out of our own fees, and are never added on as an extra item for you to pay.
+No details of your matter are disclosed to affiliates unless such disclosure is authorized by you.
 If you have any questions on any aspect of the transaction, or feedback following a referral, please raise this directly with us.

 As part of our quality standards, following the initial contact regarding a new matter, we will confirm with you by letter the scope of the work.
 This letter should give you a clear understanding of what is being undertaken.
 We welcome any questions or concerns so as to avoid any future misunderstandings.

 It is important that we are able to identify who is our client.
 Therefore, unless otherwise indicated, we are entitled to assume that the person (including an individual, firm or company) providing us with the initial instructions in relation to a matter is our client, including persons buying our services.